PhucXDoan/CrashCourse/README.md

 Python has a REPL program too; you simply run the `python` (or `python3`) command in the shell/terminal/console and then you can type some Python code line-by-line and have it be evaluated each time you press enter.
-I highly suggest you play with that a bit to be more famailar with the idea of REPL.
+I highly suggest you play with that a bit to familiarize yourself with the idea of REPL.

 Your goal then would be to make a REPL program as described above using Python.
 It should be able to prompt the user for input, be able to print out the correct calculation,